chainwikinet/wikijs-farm-content/home.md

 - That can make a huge difference in your returns if you are a small farmer.

 ✅ We find the farming opportunities that will maximize your yield(APY) returns
-- Finding the newest high return opportunities and doing a due dilligence might be a full time job that we do for you.
+- Finding the newest high return opportunities and doing a due dilligence might be a full time job.
+We do the work for you.

 ✅ We have a great community and mods always willing to help